smartpricing/traceflow-sdk/SERVICE_INTEGRATION.md

-# TraceFlow SDK - Integration with TraceFlow Service
+# TraceFlow SDK - Redis Integration Guide

-This guide explains how to integrate the SDK with your existing `traceflow-service` for state persistence and recovery.
+This guide explains how to integrate Redis for state persistence and automatic cleanup of inactive traces.

 ## 🎯 Problem Solved